Menopause Mondays: Fifty Shades of Menopause

 Menopause can take the boom out of us baby boomers, but there are ways we can channel our inner Anastasia more often.
 Women encounter several problems when they enter perimenopause and menopause, including vaginal dryness, depression, night sweats, hot flashes and weight gain.
 Even if you have a dashing Christian Grey of your own, all of these can contribute to yet another symptom of perimenopause and menopause: a crashing libido.
 Even if your shmirshky is in the desert, you can bet your mind will be under the covers in a silk nighty when you read this page-turner.
 While it is possible for your mind and your shmirshky to disagree on the desire for sex, there are steps you can take to get them on the same page again, working together for a common goal.

-Track your symptoms in the Menopause Symptoms Chart on pages 168-9 of Shmirshky and be completely honest with yourself.
+Start tracking your symptoms with my Menopause Symptoms Chart.
 If your problem is vaginal dryness, consider using lubrication for a quick relief, a vaginal moisturizer for a relief regimen, or speak to your Menopause specialist, so you can discuss the other options that are available to you.
 To find a perimenopause and menopause specialist, use our Menopause Doctor Directory.
 (The sisterhood has recommended these doctors.)
 Educate yourself by browsing through our rich collection of posts and resources on EllenDolgen.com.
 Then, you’ll be prepared to review your health history and discuss your options with your specialist.
 Together, you can find the path that works best for you.

 Whether your fantasy is to just feel “normal” again in dealing with your perimenopause and menopause symptoms or to be lassoed with a tie and spanked, prioritize your own needs, devise a strategy, and claim the life you want and deserve.